-If the performance of the rental real estate market in Winston-Salem is anything like 2019, 2020 could be great for investors.
+If the performance of the rental real estate market in Winston-Salem is anything like last year, 2021 should be great for investors.

 Winston-Salem is located in Forsyth County in the north-central part of North Carolina.
 The metro area lies along the Carolina Core in the heart of North Carolina, running between Winston-Salem, Greensboro, High Point, and Fayetteville.